 Edible cookie dough

-To make the cookie dough used to decorate the top of your cake, mix the following ingredients together in a bowl.
+To make the cookie dough used to decorate the top of your cake, mix all the ingredients except the chocolate chips together in a bowl.

-Then add in the chocolate chips.
+Then fold in the chocolate chips.
 Again, mini chocolate chips work best for this part.
 Stir the batter to disburse the chocolate chips.
 Set aside while you finish icing the cake.